caseymorrisus/wp-react/docs/createPostTypeReducer.md

 fetchType()
 ```

-Ideally, the above function be called within the `componentWillMount` method of a container function where it's data can be used by child (presentational) components.
+Ideally, the above function be called within the `componentDidMount` method of a container function where it's data can be used by child (presentational) components.

 The `fetchType` function supplied is a requirement for the `createPostType` method: